Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 #### Disturbance Suppression without/with Actuator Limitations

 Disturbances can degrade the system by introducing unexpected/rapid changes.
-Let us examine if disturbances affect on the behavior of the integrator.
-In this scenario, the command is set as 0, and the disturbance of 15 (i.e., higher value than `Limit = 10`) is injected at 0.2 seconds and end at 0.3 seconds, requiring the disturbance to be suppressed and the output to track back to 0.
+Let us examine whether disturbances affect the behavior of the integrator.
+In this scenario, the command is set as 0, and the disturbance of 15 (i.e., higher value than `Limit = 10`) is injected at 0.2 seconds and ends at 0.3 seconds, requiring the disturbance to be suppressed and the output to track back to 0.

 ```{image} images/Disturbance.svg
     :align: center